CryptaNoxTeam/windows-killer/README.md

 ---

 **Disclaimer**: This project is for **educational purposes only**.
 Misuse of this tool can cause significant damage to your system.
 Always use responsibly and with caution.

+- **Credits**
+- Mister Chatgpt, who has forcibly written this README for me.